n8n Approval Timeouts and Escalation: A Practical Guide

 The specific durations vary by use case.
 Security alerts might escalate in minutes.
 Contract reviews might take days.
 But the pattern is always the same: reminder, escalate, escalate again, apply a default action.

 If a three-day stuck approval is a story you have lived through, join the early-access list for Humangent.
-The beta is being shaped around escalation that you configure instead of wire.
+Phase 0 users help prioritize escalation that lives in configuration.

 How to Build Escalation in Pure n8n